 Please join us in our efforts to educate and impact the community.

-Camp STARR is an intense and interactive 4-day retreat for high school students.
-The goal of Camp STARR is for students to explore race relations in America: past, present, and future.
-In 2017, we will explore African American history and race conflicts while focusing on our Theme: The Cost of Justice, An Evaluation of Money in America.
-Camp STARR participants will be challenged physically and emotionally to better understand themselves and the world in which they live.
+Camp STARR is an intense and interactive 3-day retreat for high school students.
+Camp STARR students will examine race relations in America: past, present, and future - and in doing so, we will explore African American history and race conflict from the Middle Passage to the present day.
+Camp STARR participants will be challenged physically and emotionally to better understand themselves and the world which we live.

 - Gain a greater understanding of their racial identity through self-identification activities